Whatsapp | Call Now +966 82 52 321

 The Event of Conversion

 It is narrated that while the Prophet Muhammad (PBUH) was reciting the Quran near this location, a group of Jinn happened to be passing by.
 Upon hearing the recitation, they stopped, listened intently, and were deeply moved by the beauty and truth of the words.
-They recognized the Quran as a divine revelation, immediately accepted Islam, and returned to their communities to spread the message of Tawheed (Oneness of Allah).

 The Quranic Account: Surah Al-Jinn